DBAJamey/awesome-database-tools/_posts/2026-05-12-best-mysql-ide.md

 - Visual query builder for those who hate memorizing JOINs
 - Schema compare and data sync tools that cut your deployment time in half
 - Debugger, code completion, profiling, version control — it's all here
-- Works with MySQL, MariaDB, Percona, HeatWave, and multiple cloud services such as Amazon RDS, Amazon Aurora, Azure Database for MySQL, Google Cloud, Alibaba Cloud, etc.
+- Works with MySQL, MariaDB, Percona, HeatWave, and multiple cloud services such as Amazon RDS, Amazon Aurora, Azure Database for MySQL, Google Cloud, Alibaba Cloud, etc
-- AI-Powered features such as context-aware query generation, conversion of plain language to SQL, query optimization, and more
+- AI-Powered features

 ### Why pros love it:
-Comprehensive toolset for accelerating MySQL and MariaDB development, with advanced code highlighting, smart syntax completion, reusable code snippets, and formatting profiles that enforce clean, consistent, production-ready code — all in a single MySQL IDE.
-Plus, the 2025.2 update delivers powerful AI-driven features with context-aware query generation, conversion of natural language to SQL, query optimization, and integrated AI Chat for error analysis and recommendations.
+Comprehensive toolset for accelerating MySQL and MariaDB development, with advanced code highlighting, smart syntax completion, reusable code snippets, and formatting profiles that enforce clean, consistent, production-ready code — all in a single [MySQL IDE](https://www.devart.com/dbforge/mysql/studio/).
+Plus, powerful AI-driven features with context-aware query generation, conversion of natural language to SQL, query optimization, and integrated AI Chat for error analysis and recommendations.

 ### Why beginners love it:
 Clean UI, drag-and-drop query building, syntax suggestions, and visual tools that remove the need to memorize complex SQL queries.
 Plus, the availability of the free Express Edition after a 30-day full-featured trial.